Join us for a special night of photography at the Aquarium of the Pacific.

 Take your time, set up your shots, and enjoy.
 In order to create the best environment for our photographers, we will be limiting ticket sales.
 We highly encourage you to purchase your tickets ahead of time to guarantee a spot or you may be turned away at the door.

-Normally, lights begin to dim as 9:00 p.m. approaches, but on this night, the lights will remain on in all the exhibits in order to provide the best opportunities for photography.*
+Normally, lights begin to dim as 9:00 p.m. approaches, but on this night, the lights will remain on in most of the exhibits in order to provide the best opportunities for photography.*

 The coffee cart will be offering drinks and snacks for purchase throughout the night.

 The Introductory Photography Workshop will be offered at this event and will be mandatory.
 There will be two sessions with capacity limited by our Pacific Theater.
 When you make your reservation, you will be asked for a time, either 5:30 or 6:30 p.m.
 Each workshop is about one half hour and will consist of tips, tricks, and guidelines for the night.
 You must attend one of these workshops prior to entering the rest of the Aquarium for the rest of the night.
 You will not be allowed to enter prior to your scheduled workshop to shoot in the Aquarium and you will not be able to change your time on the date of the event due to capacity restrictions.

 Keep an eye your event program for details on this year’s photo contest, prizes, and how to enter.